 Erika Krouse's fiction has appeared in The Atlantic, The New Yorker, Esquire.com, The Kenyon Review, Story, Ploughshares, One Story, The Iowa Review, and other publications.
 Her short fiction has been shortlisted for the Pushcart Prize and the Best American Short Stories.
 Her novel Contenders (Rare Bird Books), was a finalist for the VCU Cabell First Novelist Award, and appears in German with Aufbau-Verlag.
 Her short story collection, Come Up and See Me Sometime (Scribner), won the Paterson Fiction Award, was a New York Times Notable Book of the year, and has been translated into six languages.
 Erika received her MA from CU Boulder, where she also taught creative writing.
 She has taught at Lighthouse since 2008, and mentors for the Book Project.
 She's written everything from book reviews for The New York Times to horoscopes for Glamour.
 The only thing she doesn't like writing is her bio.

 Paula Younger's writing has appeared in many literary journals, including Harper Collins’ 52 Stories, The Chicago Tribune’s Printers Row Journal, The Rattling Wall, The Southeast Review, and The Nervous Breakdown.
 She earned her MFA from the University of Virginia, and received the Henry Hoyns and Bronx Writers Center fellowships.
 She teaches at Lighthouse Writers Workshop, where she received the Beacon Award for teaching excellence.

-Paula will lead the Himalayan Fiction Writers Retreat in October 2019.
+Paula will lead the Himalayan Writers Retreat in April 2020.